CQWu/American_Football_Analytics/Intro_to_American_Football.md

 **Offense:** The unit that has possession of the ball and tries to score.
 Key positions include:
 * **Quarterback (QB):** The leader of the offense.
 The QB calls the play in the huddle, receives the ball from the center, and then either throws it to a receiver, hands it to a running back, or runs with it themselves.
 This is the most scrutinized position in sports.
 * **Offensive Line:** A group of five players (a Center, two Guards, and two Tackles) who are responsible for blocking the defense to protect the quarterback or clear paths for running backs.
 They are the unsung heroes of the offense.
-* **Running Back (RB):** Lines up in the backfield and specializes in running with the ball.
-Also known as a Halfback or Fullback.
+* **Running Back (RB):** A player who lines up in the offensive backfield and is primarily responsible for running with the ball, catching passes, and blocking.
+The term "Running Back" is a general category that includes both **Halfbacks (HB)**—typically the main ball carriers—and **Fullbacks (FB)**—who are usually larger and often used for blocking and short-yardage situations.
 * **Wide Receiver (WR):** Specializes in running routes downfield to catch passes thrown by the quarterback.
 * **Tight End (TE):** A hybrid player who lines up near the offensive line and acts as both a blocker and a receiver.